tinnei/openGreenRoof/README.md

 if you find this interesting, consider contribute! aka help me out ;)

+also, I know I left a key open; please don't be evil.

 # What should it be
 This is a web app that takes modern approach to green roof installation.
 The aim is to make green roof easy to frabricate and propagrate.